 When we reach our take-out point at Split Mountain Campground, we’ll say good-bye to our fellow travelers and take a shuttle ride back to Vernal, and return to the OARS Warehouse between 4:00 and 6:00 pm.

 You may arrange for your personal vehicle to be shuttled to the take-out as an option to limit time spent in vans or buses with other people.
 Please contact River Runners Transport to arrange this.

 - Skilled professional guide service

-- Sleep kit (sleeping bag, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase) Please note that we recommend bringing your own in an attempt to limit exposure to infectious disease.
+- Sleep kit (sleeping bag with sheet liner, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, pillow and pillowcase)

 - 2-person tents